Preacher

 Make checks payable to: Dominican Friars.

-Or, go to our webpage to make a secure online donation: https://www.PreacherExchange.com/donations.htm
+Or, go to our webpage to make an online donation: https://www.PreacherExchange.com/donations.htm

 RESOURCES